4.18 Ongoing Case Planning

 1. Prepares for the second periodic review, approximate to the child’s twelfth (12th) month in care;

-2. Determines, in consultation with the supervisor, staff, and other professionals involved in the case, including but not limited to Office of Legal Services (OLS), whether to pursue a TPR or an ASFA exemption at the next annual permanency hearing.
+2. Determines, in consultation with the supervisor, staff, and other professionals involved in the case, including but not limited to the Office of Legal Services (OLS), whether to pursue a TPR or an ASFA exemption at the next annual permanency hearing.

 3. Considers the length of time the child has been in care;